Unknown Touch: Werewolf Series, 1

-Without warning, Kara McBride is violently abducted by a secret group of diversely skilled humans.
-The Liaison have discovered her astounding psychic power to manipulate thought and persuade her to join their covert operation.
-Kara's abilities are vital to the success of saving a small group of werewolves from self destruction.
-In the tiny town of Hamlin, Kentucky, a few rogue werewolves have split off from the main pack and committed crimes against humans, bringing unwanted attention to the area, and risking their hidden existence from society.
-Kara will create mental connections with the wolves in an attempt to calm their aggression.
-But, in the midst of chaos, a love triangle develops and Kara must make a heart-wrenching choice between a human...or a werewolf.
+Kara McBride has been abducted by a secret organization known as The Liaison.
+Their mission: intervene and neutralize dangerous supernatural situations.
+They accidentally discovered Kara’s unique psychic ability to manipulate thoughts and emotions.
+Her powers could be the essential key in saving a pack of werewolves from self destruction.
+The Liaison persuade her to join their covert operation.
+In the woods surrounding Hamlin, Kentucky, a few rogue werewolves have split off from the main pack and committed violent crimes, bringing unwanted attention to the area, and risking their hidden existence from society.
+Kara will attempt creating mental connections with the wolves to calm their aggression, thus modifying their behavior.
+But, in the midst of chaos and danger, a love triangle develops.
+Kara must choose between a human… or a werewolf.
 Her decisions could be life-altering for her and others as she delves into the unknown.

-I quickly sent a mental message to Zac and Tessa, Do you have him clearly in your line of sight?
+I sent a mental message to Zac and Tessa, Do you have Daniel and the front door clearly in your line of sight?

 They answered in unison, Yes.

-Daniel was now standing on the front porch.
-He pounded on the door twice and shouted, "Hey, Stephen!
-It's Daniel.
-I know you're in there.
-We need to talk."
+Daniel stood on the front porch and braced himself.
+He pounded on the door twice and shouted, “Hey, Stephen!
+It’s Daniel.
+I know you’re in there.
+We need to talk.”

-There was the distinct sound of a snarl coming from within the cabin.
+A distinct snarl came from within the cabin.
+Could Stephen be in the shape of a wolf?
 A few moments passed.
-Daniel stood patiently waiting, taking two steps backward.
-I would assume we had caught Stephen off guard, possibly sleeping, or maybe he needed to get dressed before coming outside.
-That snarl was definitely meant as a warning.
+Daniel stood patiently waiting, and took two steps backwards.
+I assumed we caught Stephen off guard, possibly sleeping, or maybe he needed to get dressed before coming outside.
+The growl obviously conveyed his anger with Daniel’s unexpected visit.

-"What do you want?"
+“What do you want?”
 Stephen glared at Daniel.
-"You are in my territory."
+“You’re in my territory.”

 Daniel and Stephen remained on the small porch.
-Stephen had closed the front door and was leaning up against it.
-Daniel positioned himself a few feet away, near one of the porch's rotting posts.
+Stephen closed the front door and leaned against it.
+Daniel positioned himself a few feet away, near one of the porch’s rotting posts.

-"I'll get straight to the point," Daniel began, "I heard the news about the livestock being mutilated and the hunter that was killed.
-Did you do it?"
+“I’ll get straight to the point,” Daniel began, “I heard the news about the dead cattle and the hunter who was killed.
+Did you do it?”

-Stephen shook his head from side to side and laughed in mockery.
-I suspected he was playing a game of cat and mouse with Daniel.
-He replied, "No, it wasn't me.
-Although I'm sure you sniffed out my scent in the general area."
+Stephen slowly shook his head from side to side and laughed in mockery.
+He said,“No, it wasn’t me.
+Although I’m sure you sniffed out my scent in the general area, didn’t you?”

-Daniel knew this was going to be like pulling teeth, trying to get information out of Stephen.
-"If it wasn't you that committed these acts of violence, then who was it?"
+Stephen wanted to play games.
+Daniel knew this would be like pulling teeth, trying to get accurate information from him.
+“If it wasn’t you that committed these acts of violence, then tell me who did it.”

-"That is the big question of the day, isn't it?
-Well, I'm not at liberty to say at this time.
-He would rather like to keep his identity private."…
+“That is the big question of the day, isn’t it?
+Well, I’m not at liberty to say at this time.
+He’d prefer to keep his identity private.”

-Daniel tried his best to remain calm, and answered, "I have brought several people with me.
-They want to help you if you will allow it."
+Daniel tried to remain calm, and answered, “I brought several people with me.
+They want to help you if you will allow it.”

-"Humans.
-I knew I could smell them.
-You are dealing with those humans known as The Liaison, aren't you?"
-Stephen's temper was rising.
+“Humans.
+I knew it.
+I can smell them.
+You’re dealing with The Liaison again, aren’t you?”
+Stephen asked, his anger rising.

-"Yes, I know you're aware of them from previous trips they've made down here.
-All for the purpose of getting your emotions under control.
-We want to understand what is happening to you and offer our help," Daniel had now moved off the porch and stood a few feet from Stephen.
+“Yes, I am.
+And all for the purpose of getting your emotions under control.
+We want to understand what’s happening to you and offer our help,” Daniel pleaded.
+He’d moved off the porch and stood a few feet from Stephen.

 Mentally, I asked Zac and Tessa, Do you still have a clear shot of Stephen?